NLnetLabs/draft-sury-toorop-dns-cookies-algorithms/draft-sury-toorop-dnsop-server-cookies.md

 in the cookie value itself.
 Client-IP can be either 4 bytes for IPv4 or 16 bytes for IPv6.

+# Updating the Server Secret {#rollingSecret}

+All servers in an anycast must be able to verify the Server Cookies constructed by all other servers in that anycast set at all times.
+Therefore it is vital that the Server Secret is shared among all servers before it us used to generate Server Cookies.

+Also, to maximize maintaining established relationships between clients and servers, an old Server Secret should be valid for verification purposes for a specific period.

+To facilitate this, deployment of a new Server Secret MUST be done in three
+stages:

+Stage 1
+: The new Server Secret is deployed on all the servers in an anycast set by the operator.

+> Each server learns the new Server Secret, but keeps using the previous Server Secret to generate Server Cookies.

+> Server Cookies constructed with the both the new Server Secret and with the previous Server Secret are considered valid when verifying.

+> After stage 1 completed, all the servers in the anycast set have learned the new Server Secret, and can verify Server Cookies constructed with it, but keep generator Server Cookies with the old Server Secret.

+Stage 2
+: This stage starts either by explicit signalling from the operator, or after a configurable period after which it is reasonable to assume that the Server Cookie is present on all members from the anycast set.
+A default value for such a configurable time could be 5 minutes.

+> When entering Stage 2, servers start generating Server Cookies with the new Server Secret.
+The previous Server Secret is not yet removed/forgotten about.

+> Server Cookies constructed with the both the new Server Secret and with the previous Server Secret are considered valid when verifying.

+Stage 3
+: This stage starts either by explicit signalling from the operator, or after a configurable period after which it is reasonable to assume that most clients have learned the new Server Secret.

+> We RECOMMEND this period to be the longest TTL in the zones served by the server plus half an hour, but it SHOULD be at least longer than the period clients are allowed to use the same Server Cookie, which SHOULD be half an hour, see (#timestamp).

+> After this period the previous Server Secret can be removed and MUST not be used anymore for verifying.

 # Cookie Algorithms {#cookieAlgorithms}

 Implementation recommendations for Cookie Algorithms [DNSCOOKIE-IANA]: